• HOME

 Most likely to: Be found sharing his skills, inspiring students, and being part of a community dedicated to making and learning.

-AJ proudly claims the title of Assistant Janitor (and means it), but they also brings serious skills as Shop Manager and Assistant Coordinator.
-With 4 years of experience in start-ups and nonprofit work, AJ helps keep Shop Class running smoothly - balancing creativity & logistics with plenty of elbow grease.
+AJ helps things run smoothly as the Shop Coordinator, Assistant Janitor, and Kids Coach.
+With 4 years of experience in start-ups and nonprofit work, AJ helps balance creativity & logistics with plenty of elbow grease.

 Why Shop Class Matters to Me: